 - Technical Standards.
 The student must meet all applicable Technical Standards outlined in the CHSU’s Academic Catalog, as those requirements may change from time to time.

 - Ethical, Personal and Professional Qualities.
-The student has demonstrated the ethical, personal and professional qualities deemed necessary for the successful and continued study and practice in their professional field.
+The student has demonstrated the ethical, personal and professional qualities deemed necessary for successful and continued study and practice in their professional field.

 - Formal Approval for Graduation.
-The student has received recommendation for graduation from the voting faculty of the applicable college.
+The student has received a recommendation for graduation from the voting faculty of the applicable college.
 Thereafter, the Board of Trustees will confer the applicable degree for students who have satisfactorily completed requirements for graduation and have been recommended for graduation.

 - Maximum Time Allowed to Earn Degree.
 A student must have completed all requirements for graduation and must graduate within 150% of the standard time to achieve the degree from date of matriculation (i.e., six (6) years for a four (4) year program).
-The College Dean shall have the discretion to allow for limited exceptions to this time period upon a showing of extraordinary circumstances supporting such exception.
+The College Dean shall have the discretion to allow for limited exceptions to this time period upon a showing of extraordinary circumstances supporting such an exception.